jkcuk/GUPGPU/README.md

-# GUGPU: Glasgow University Graphics Processing Unit
+# GUPGPU: Glasgow University Physics Graphics Processing Unit
-The premier web-based, GPU-powered, highly scientific, raytracer that simulates ideal optical components, brought to you by Glasgow University.
+The premier web-based, GPU-powered, highly scientific, raytracer that simulates ideal optical components, brought to you by Glasgow University's School of Physics & Astronomy.